 Academic Fellow, Rock Center for Corporate Governance

 Peter Conti-Brown is an Academic Fellow (nonresident) at Stanford Law School’s Rock Center for Corporate Governance and a PhD student in history at Princeton University.
 Conti-Brown’s research and writing cover central banking, financial regulation, and public finance, with a particular focus on the law, history, politics, and economics of policy-making within the Federal Reserve System.
 His articles have appeared or are forthcoming in the Yale Journal on Regulation, and the Stanford, UCLA, and Washington University Law Reviews, among other journals.
-He is also the editor, with David Skeel, of the book When States Go Broke: Origins, Context, and Solutions for the American States in Fiscal Crisis, published by Cambridge University Press, and author of the book The Structure of Federal Reserve Independence, forthcoming from Princeton University Press.
+He is also the editor, with David Skeel, of the book When States Go Broke: Origins, Context, and Solutions for the American States in Fiscal Crisis, published by Cambridge University Press, and author of the book Ulysses and the Chaperone: The Independence, Accountability, and Governance of the Federal Reserve, forthcoming from Princeton University Press.
 He has been quoted in print and online articles published by Reuters, The Economist, and The New York Times, and has appeared on C-SPAN.